PartehDev/NumLang/README.md

 # Letlang
-Letlang is a number based esoteric programming language written primarily in Ruby!
+Letlang is a number based esoteric programming language written primarily in Python!